Last updated: January 9, 2015

 As with any other joint in the body the knee joint can be destroyed by rheumatoid arthritis.
 This can lead to pain stiffness deformity and disability.
 Pain is typically aggravated by weight bearing activity.
 It often occurs at rest and interferes with sleep in later stages.

 Incidence and risk factors

-Knee involvement by rheumatoid arthritis (RA) is more common than hip involvement.
+Knee involvement by RA is more common than hip involvement.
 Approximately 20-30% of patients with RA will have knees affected by this disease.

 Once joint destruction of the knee has set in there are no specific exercises that can stop or arrest the development of deformity and joint destruction.
 Regular range of motion exercises and weight bearing activity are important in maintaining muscle strength and overall aerobic (heart and lung) capacity and help prevent the development of osteoporosis which can complicate later treatment.

 Possible benefits of knee surgery for rheumatoid arthritis

 Surgery can reduce the pain and swelling caused by synovitis associated with RA and can correct the loss of cartilage and bony destruction associated with later stages of the disease.